-Dorcas Gazelle occurs in the M'Sabih Talaa reserve (N=±80), the El Kheng Reserve (N=+15) (Aulagnier et al., in press), and a recently gazetted reserve in the Lower Draa Valley (N=±200) (F. Cuzin, in litt., May 1996).
-Small herds may intermittently occupy permanent hunting reserves, but no specific measures for conservation of the species are taken in such areas.
+Dorcas Gazelle occurs in the M'Sabih Talaa reserve (100-200 ind.), the El Kheng Reserve (15-30 ind.)
+(Marraha1996, Aulagnier et al., 2001, Cuzin 2003), and in the recently gazetted reserve in the Lower Draa Valley (40 ind.)
+(F.

+Cuzin, pers. comm., 2003), as well as more to tha East in the Drâa Valley (50-200 ind.)
+(Cuzin 2003), and in the far South, south of Dakhla (several hundreds individuals, Aulagnier et al. 2001).
+Small herds may intermittently occupy permanent hunting reserves, but no specific measures for conservation or management of the species are taken in such areas.

-Protection of remnant populations in the M'Sabih Talaa and Lower Draa reserves and evaluation of the potential for establishing a protected area in the Adrar Soutouf are priority actions for the Gazella dorcas in Morocco and the Western Sahara (F. Cuzin, in litt., May 1996).
+Protection of remnant populations in the M'Sabih Talaa, El Kheng and Lower Draa reserves and evaluation of the potential for establishing a protected area in the Adrar Soutouf are priority actions for Gazella dorcas in Morocco and Western Sahara (F. Cuzin, in litt., May 1996; Cuzin 2003).

-Establishment of a reserve at Jebel Grouz would protect remnant populations in eastern Morocco, and enlargement of El Kheng reserve would help ensure protection of the Tafilalt population (Aulagnier et al., in press).
-Restoration of the species in the semi-desert zones of northeastern Morocco, along the Eastern Plateau, may be accomplish by reintroductions and reinforcements in several large hunting reserves that occur in the area (Aulagnier et al., in press).
+Establishment of a reserve at Jebel Grouz would protect remnant populations in eastern Morocco, and enlargement of El Kheng reserve would help ensure protection of the Tafilalt population (Aulagnier et al., 2001).
+Restoration of the species in the semi-desert zones of northeastern Morocco, along the Eastern Plateau, may be accomplish by reintroductions and reinforcements in several large hunting reserves that occur in the area (Aulagnier et al., 2001).